PaperMC/PaperDocs/source/server/system-properties.rst

 How do I set system properties?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While system properties can be modified at runtime, they are typically set
 when you start the server.
 System properties can be set in your start command
 .
 They follow the typical format of ``-Dkey=value``.
-If I wanted to set
+In order to set
-``paper.example`` to ``true``, I would start my server like this: ``java
+``paper.example`` to ``true``, one would start the server with a command
--Dpaper.example=true -jar paperclip.jar``.
-Note that properties are set
+similar to this: ``java -Dpaper.example=true -jar paperclip.jar``.
+Note that
-before -jar in your startup command.
+system properties are set before -jar in your startup command.

 Configurable System Properties Exposed by Paper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. warning::
-    Remember - system properties are case sensitive.
-Paper unfortunately does not follow a standard case for properties.
+    Many system properties are dangerous and not meant to be changed unless you know what you are doing.
+Please only modify system properties after fully understanding any possible implications.
+Anything exposed via system properties is not supported by Paper.

 Paper.IgnoreJavaVersion
 =======================